 If an applicant is determined to be ineligible for any reason at the time an offer is made, the next individual on the registry, based on the above stated priority group, is notified and the process continues until an individual is determined eligible.

-Seventy-five waiver opportunities are reserved for individuals diagnosed with ALS.
-Qualifying individuals who have been diagnosed with ALS are offered one of these Community Choices Waiver opportunities on a first-come, first-serve basis.
+Seventy-five CCW opportunities are reserved for individuals diagnosed with ALS.
+Qualifying individuals who have been diagnosed with ALS are offered one of these CCW opportunities on a first-come, first-served basis.

 Expedited Waiver Opportunities

-A limited number of waiver opportunities may be granted to qualified individuals who require expedited CCW services.
+Up to 300 CCW opportunities may be granted to qualified individuals who require expedited CCW services.
 These individuals shall be offered a CCW opportunity on a first-come, first-served basis.
-To be considered for an expedited CCW opportunity, the individual must, at the time of the request for the expedited opportunity, be approved for the maximum amount of services allowable under the LT-PCS Program and require institutional placement, unless offered an expedited waiver opportunity.
+To be considered for an expedited CCW opportunity, the individual must, at the time of the request for the expedited opportunity, be approved for the maximum amount of services allowable under the LT-PCS Program and require institutional placement, unless offered an expedited CCW opportunity.
 The following criteria shall be considered in determining whether or not to grant an expedited CCW opportunity:

 Support through other programs is either unavailable or inadequate to prevent nursing facility placement;